The Way. Unity in Faith

 Vision

-Participants will engage in fellowship events, inspiring panels, a keynote dinner, and immersive experiences that reflect Kurdistan’s enduring commitment to religious freedom and peaceful pluralism.”
+Participants engaged in fellowship events, inspiring panel discussions, a keynote dinner, and immersive experiences that reflected Kurdistan’s enduring commitment to religious freedom and peaceful pluralism.

 Kurdistan Prime Minister